29next/developer-docs/docs/api/admin/guides/external-checkout.md

 :::info Notes
 - Complete User detail is not necessary if the user already exists, you can reference an existing user by `id` or by `email`.
 - Attribution detail are not necessary if you have already added it to the users active cart.
+- `shipping_code` and `shipping_price` are optional parameters you can set to specify the shipping method and shipping price.
 - If you already created an address for the user, pass `use_default_shipping_address` and `use_default_billing_address` as true to use their default address for the order.
 - For additional payment methods, see our guides on [Card Tokenization](/docs/api/admin/guides/iframe-payment-form.md), [3DS2](/docs/api/admin/guides/3ds2.md), [Apple Pay](/docs/api/admin/guides/apple-pay.md), [PayPal](/docs/api/admin/guides/paypal.md), and [Stripe APMs](/docs/api/admin/guides/stripe-apms.md).
 :::